5 Tips to Rebuild Intimacy After an Affair (or other Marriage Problem)

 For couples who are emerging from the storm of an affair or other serious marriage problem, one of the biggest challenges can be how to reclaim their intimacy—specifically their sexual intimacy—once the crisis has passed and they’re basically on the road to recovery.

-This is something I talk about in my materials, but here I’d like to offer more “hands on” (if you’ll excuse the pun) advice on to how to approach your love life after an infidelity or other issue that has strained your marriage.
+This is something Debra Macleod talks about in her materials, but here, her author-husband Don Macleod offers more “hands on” (if you’ll excuse the pun) advice on to how to approach your love life after an infidelity or other issue that has strained your marriage.

 I’ve had betrayed spouses say that sex with their spouse, even after they’re well into the healing period, “feels wrong” or “feels dirty” or “feels mechanical” or some sentiment that similarly expresses the feeling that intimacy isn’t….well, intimate.
 That’s why instead of focusing on the mechanics of sex, you may wish to focus on the bonding aspects of it, specifically those delivered via the principles of Tantric sex.
 Here, I’m just going to distill what is obviously a very large area of practice down into five of its most essential elements.